-Now just turn over a few pages to Proverbs 7.
-Here we find a lurid, Technicolor movie of an adulterous affair that is presented in Proverbs 7, replete with temptation, allurement, and intrigue.
-Let's move into the thick of the action at verse 15, where the crafty harlot says,
+Now just turn over a few pages to chapter 7.
+Here we find presented a lurid, Technicolor movie of an adulterous affair, replete with temptation, allurement, and intrigue.
+Let us move into the thick of the action at verse 15, where the crafty harlot says,

 Fortunately as we fast-forward the tape to the end of the story, we have the gory consequences of this initially pleasant encounter:

 Proverbs 7:22-27 Immediately he went after her, as an ox goes to the slaughter, or as a fool to the correction of the stocks, till an arrow struck his liver.
 As a bird hastens to the snare, he did not know it would cost his life.
 Now therefore, listen to me, my children; pay attention to the words of my mouth: Do not let your heart turn aside to her ways, do not stray into her paths; for she has cast down many wounded, and all who were slain by her were strong men.
 Her house is the way to hell, descending to the chambers of death.

 We have another, probably more succinct, sneak preview of the consequences of the same kind of thing Proverbs 9.+

 Proverbs 9:17-18 "Stolen water is sweet, and bread eaten in secret is pleasant."
 But he does not know that the dead are there, that her guests are in the depths of hell.